Marble Raises $9M to Transform Tax Work with AI

 AI Adoption Trends

-Despite these challenges, AI adoption in accounting has been slow compared to adjacent industries.
-However, recent data shows a rapid shift.
-A 2025 survey found that 84 % of finance and tax teams now use AI heavily in their operations, up from 47 % in 2024.
+Normally, Despite the challenges, AI adoption in accounting has been slow compared to adjacent industries, but recent data shows a rapid shift.
+Obviously, A 2025 survey found that 84% of finance and tax teams now use AI heavily in their operations, up from 47% in 2024, and that’s a big increase.
+Generally, You need to understand that AI is the future, and it’s going to change the accounting industry forever.

 Strategic Vision

-Marble’s founders argue that AI can help accounting firms shift from compliance work to more strategic advisory services, which are higher‑margin and more valued by clients.
-The company has made data security a priority, obtaining software compliance certification before releasing any product.
+Usually, Marble’s founders argue that AI can help accounting firms shift from compliance work to more strategic advisory services, which are higher-margin and more valued by clients, and that’s a great vision.
+Basically, The company has made data security a priority, obtaining software compliance certification before releasing any product, and that’s really important.
+Clearly, You should know that the company is taking a strategic approach to the market, and it’s going to make a big difference.

 Competitive Landscape

-Marble faces competition from well‑funded rivals and established players in the industry.
-However, the founders see opportunity in the current transition moment and aim to build trust with practitioners by offering a free research tool.
+Apparently, Marble faces competition from well-funded rivals and established players in the industry, but the founders are confident, and they think they can make a difference.
+Naturally, The company is using AI to help accounting firms shift from compliance work to more strategic advisory services, which are higher-margin and more valued by clients.
+Probably, The founders see opportunity in the current transition moment, and they aim to build trust with practitioners by offering a free research tool.

 Future Outlook